 Bergen was the capital of Norway during the 13th century and a major Hanseatic League trading post, shaping its unique wooden architecture.

-Overall Bergen is rather expensive compared to other ports.
-See the graph below for the average cost per day by month.
-Sailings departing from Bergen during the peak seasons of spring and summer are much more expensive than the the low season of fall.
+On average Bergen is rather expensive compared to other ports.
+Check out the graph below for the average cost per day by month.
+Cruises departing from Bergen during the peak seasons of spring and summer are much more expensive than the the low season of fall.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!